Mix3r/Mashup-Mini-Arena/README.md

 // Mix3r_Durachok
 or
 //Mix3r
 comment about the part of code usually follows after it.
+For example, cgame/cg_players.c is one of most modified files, as well as cg_draw.c too.

 ## Building ##
 Use corresponding .cmd files in "windows_scripts" folder to compile each of three qvm modules.
 For example "windows_compile_cgame.bat" compiles cgame.qvm and places it into windows/basema/vm folder